Regret-Based Defense in Adversarial Reinforcement Learning: RL with Adversarial Observations

-This objective is not suitable in the presence of an adversary that can strategically alter the observation received by the RL agent at any given time step, as the agent could be executing the wrong action for the underlying state.
-It should be noted that an adversary is assumed to alter only the observation received and not the model dynamics or the real state.
+where $V^\pi(s_0)$ is the expected accumulated value the RL agent obtains starting from state $s_0$ for executing policy $\pi$.
+The policy computed is not robust in the presence of an adversary who can strategically alter the observation received by the agent at any time step.
+This is because the agent could be executing the wrong action for the underlying state.\footnote{It should be noted that an adversary is assumed to alter only the agent observations and not the model dynamics or the real states.}

-Formally, on taking action $a$ in state $s$, the environment transitions to $s'$.
-However, the adversary can alter the observation received by RL agent to another state $\tilde{s}'$ instead of $s'$, so as to reduce the expected value of the RL agent. $\tilde{s}'$ is typically a state that is in the neighborhood of $s'$, $S_{s'}$, where the probability of transitioning is greater than zero, i.e.,
+For the rest of this paper, we will use $z_t$ to represent the observed (possibly perturbed) state and $s_t$ to refer to the true underlying state at step $t$.
+Formally, on taking action $a_t$ in state $s_t$, the environment transitions to a new state $s_{t+1}$.
+However, the adversary can alter the observation received by the RL agent to another state $z_{t+1}$ instead of $s_{t+1}$ to reduce the expected value of the RL agent, where $z_{t+1} \in N(s_{t+1})$ --- a set of neighbors of $s_{t+1}$, defined as follows:

-and the RL agent cannot distinguish between the real transition state and the adversary-perturbed transition state.
-For instance, when there is a stop sign, adversaries cannot alter the observation received to be another car, but can manually perturb it into another traffic sign (like speed limit).
-This state neighborhood is similar to the neighborhood of examples used in adversarial Deep Learning~\cite{goodfellow}, where an $\epsilon$ ball is considered to define a neighborhood of examples that are realistic/indistinguishable from an example.
+Often, it is not possible to discern if the observation is perturbed or not.
+For example, given a highway speed limit sign, a perturbation showing a different speed limit may be undetectable for an agent and hence would be within the neighborhood.
+However, this is within a reasonable constraint; perturbing the speed limit sign to be a stop sign may be easy to heuristically distinguish and hence would not be part of the neighborhood.

-We represent the adversary policy of altering observation as $\mu:S \rightarrow S$.
-Thus, the notion of neighborhood translates to adversary employing policies, $\mu$, such that $\mu(s) \in S_s$.
-We will employ $\mu^{-1}(s)$ to retrieve the unperturbed state corresponding to the perturbed state $s$.
-In the next section, we focus on computing policies that are robust to observation perturbations by an adversary.
+We now can represent the \emph{observation-altering adversarial policy} as $\mu:S \rightarrow S$.
+The notion of neighborhoods translates to adversarial policies $\mu$ such that $\mu(s) \in N(s)$.
+When the adversarial policy is deterministic and bijective, for a given observed state ${z}$, we will employ $\mu^{-1}({z})$ to retrieve the underlying unperturbed state $s\in N(z)$.
+In the following, we focus on computing policies that are inherently robust, even without knowing the adversary policy.